How to Form a Telecommunications Business in Singapore

 IDA also issues licenses for the import and sale of approved and non-approved telecommunications devices.
 If you wish to import and distribute telecommunications devices you will need a Telecommunications Dealers’ (Class) License.
 Selling of secondhand telecommunications devices and dealing with trade-ins are required to obtain a Secondhand Goods Dealers’ License from the Singapore Police Force.

 You may choose to import telecommunications devices to sell in Singapore, and therefore you will have to register with the Singapore Customs.
 You will need to activate your customs account using ACRA assigned Unique Entity Number (UEN) and Singpass.
-For more information on Singapore Customs and importing goods into Singapore, please see our article on To Apply for License and Permits to Import Goods into Singapore.
+For more information on Singapore Customs and importing goods into Singapore, please see our article on Apply for License and Permits to Import Goods into Singapore.

+Forming a company in Singapore is easy.
 Rikvin has help thousands of clients incorporate their companies since 1995.
 We can help you register your company with ACRA in less than 24 hours.
 Our comprehensive corporate services can provide you with a customized service that includes application for pertinent licenses and permits that you require to set up a telecommunications company.
 To learn more about our Incorporation Services please go to Singapore Company Incorporation Services.